What Data Holly Collects

 Not all jurisdictions publish complete data publicly.
 Here's how Holly handles common gaps:

-No class specifications available: We will still include job titles and salary data.
-Note that classifications without descriptions are unlikely to appear as suggested benchmarks, since Holly's similarity analysis relies on the full text of a class spec to determine similarities.
+No class specifications available: Holly will still include job titles and salary data.
+Classifications without descriptions are unlikely to appear as suggested benchmarks, since Holly's similarity analysis relies on the full text of a class spec.
 However, they can always be manually added to a benchmark set.

-No salary data available: We will display the classification and description without salary information.
+No salary data available: Holly will display the classification and description without salary information.

 Salary Calculation Methodology

-Holly pulls salary data from each jurisdiction's officially published salary schedule, the document an agency uses to define pay ranges for each classification.
-Holly only uses salary information from job descriptions if there is no separate salary source.
-This is because salary schedule figures tend to be more current than the dollar figures appear in the job description source.
+Holly pulls salary data from each jurisdiction's officially published salary schedule — the document an agency uses to define pay ranges for each classification.
+Holly only uses salary figures from a job description if no separate salary source exists, since salary schedule figures tend to be more current.

 How Holly Calculates Annual Salary

 Salary schedules publish pay in a variety of formats depending on the jurisdiction.
-If annual is provided, Holly will default to using that value.
-Otherwise, Holly will calculate the annual value based on the pay frequency provided.
+If an annual figure is provided, Holly uses it directly.
+Otherwise, Holly calculates the annual value from the pay frequency shown.
 Holly standardizes all salaries to an annual figure using the following conversions:

 Pay Frequency | Conversion |